I Love You, Man: Critical response

-On Rotten Tomatoes the film has an approval rating of 83% based on 207 reviews, with an average rating of 6.9/10.
+On Rotten Tomatoes the film has an approval rating of 82% based on 204 reviews, with an average rating of 6.9/10.
 The website's critical consensus states, "I Love You, Man makes the most of its simple premise due to the heartfelt and hilarious performances of Paul Rudd and Jason Segel."
-On Metacritic the film has a weighted average score of 70 out of 100, based on 34 critics, indicating "generally favorable reviews".
+On Metacritic the film has a weighted average score of 70 out of 100, based on 34 critics, indicating "generally favorable" reviews.
 Audiences surveyed by CinemaScore gave the film an average grade of "B+" on scale of A+ to F.

 Giving the film three out of four stars, Peter Travers of Rolling Stone said that despite the formulaic plot, "the right actors can keep it afloat, even airborne."
 He also praised the supporting cast.
-Entertainment Weekly gave the film an C−, and said that "Paul Rudd gives a startlingly funny and original performance."
+Entertainment Weekly gave the film an "A", and said that "Paul Rudd gives a startlingly funny and original performance."
 USA Today gave the film a glowing review, stating "the movie works because everything hinges on the camaraderie and undeniable chemistry between Rudd and Segel."
 More conservatively, People magazine said the movie "sails along on goodwill and blush-worthy bawdiness," but concluded that "like instant chocolate pudding, it goes down easy — even if it isn't especially good for you."

 The film was not without its critics.
 Peter Rainer of The Christian Science Monitor was not impressed with the film, and after noting that the character Sydney seemed to be written for Owen Wilson, Rainer remarked, "Maybe Wilson was busy.
 Lucky him."
 The Colorado Daily described the relationship between the male leads as a "watered-down false bromance", noting that the pace of their relationship seemed "rushed", and that Peter was looking out for his wife rather than his best friend.